 Writing is a key part of learning in English.
-At Brookland Junior we want our children to become confident, fluent writers who can write for a range of purposes and audiences.
-We want children to use a variety of sentence types, use a wide vocabulary and spell accurately.
+At Brookland Junior we want our children to become confident, fluent writers who can write for a range of purposes and audiences in all curriculum subjects.
+We want children to be able to use a variety of sentence types, choose effective vocabulary and spell accurately, considering the impact of their writing on the reader.
 To be a good writer, children need to read widely and speak fluently and confidently in sentences.
 We encourage our children to 'read like a writer and write like a reader'.
 Our children are enthusiastic about their writing and enjoy English lessons.

 In Key Stage 2, children have spelling rules to learn in addition to a list of statutory words.
 There is a list for Year 3/4 and one for Year 5/6 (see below).